The cause for concern

 The effects vary across individuals

 The effects of violent games don’t seem to be equal for everyone, however.
-Short-term effects in the laboratory are found to be larger for undergraduate men than women[xi], and younger children are more likely to be affected by violent games if they have a high score on the personality trait ‘neuroticism’ and a low score on the traits ‘agreeableness’ and ‘conscientiousness’[xii].
-In terms of the game, playing with a personalised avatar has been found to result in more arousal and more aggressive behaviour than when playing with a generic character[xiii].
+Short-term effects in the laboratory are found to be larger for undergraduate men than women[xvi], and younger children are more likely to be affected by violent games if they have a high score on the personality trait ‘neuroticism’ and a low score on the traits ‘agreeableness’ and ‘conscientiousness’[xvii].
+In terms of the game, playing with a personalised avatar has been found to result in more arousal and more aggressive behaviour than when playing with a generic character[xviii].

 The good news

-The good news is that pro-social games, where the main aim is to help someone else, have a positive effect on behaviour[xiv] to the same extent that violent games have a negative effect.
+The good news is that pro-social games, where the main aim is to help someone else, have a positive effect on behaviour[xix] to the same extent that violent games have a negative effect.
 One study asked different groups of participants to play the same game (Halo II) but gave them different objectives, with either co-operative or competitive play scenarios.
-The authors found increased pro-social behaviours only in those playing co-operatively, suggesting that context rather than content might be important[xv].
-So the power of video games is potentially beneficial for social development.
-Playing action video games has been used to enhance visual attention and results in faster reaction times[xvi] (see ‘You can train your brain with digital media’ for more on this).
+The authors found increased pro-social behaviours only in those playing co-operatively, suggesting that context rather than content might be important[xx].
+So the power of video games is potentially beneficial for social development, and it’s even been suggested that pro-social game play in children could be used to prospectively reduce domestic violence when those children grow up [xi].
+Playing action video games has also been used to enhance visual attention and results in faster reaction times[xxii] (see ‘You can train your brain with digital media’ for more on this).

 Take the rough with the smooth